You must get into the Advanced settings in BIOS to tweak the boot & power management features, set passwords in BIOS, and monitor your PC health.

 Now that you know how to get to the Advanced options in the BIOS, go to the next section, where I’ve explained what you can actually do with those features.

-What can You do in the Advanced BIOS Settings?
+What Can You Do in the Advanced BIOS Settings?

-You need Advanced BIOS in hp to enable/disable the SATA controller, Onboard LAN, Onboard LAN Boot ROM, and so on.
+You need Advanced BIOS in HP to enable/disable the SATA controller, Onboard LAN, Onboard LAN Boot ROM, and so on.
 You also might need to change the primary video adapter.
 And from the Advanced BIOS, you can check whether all the parts in your computer are working correctly.

 Below I’ve provided everything that the Advanced BIOS offers.